MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/how-can-caller-id-be-used-in-your-organization.md

 - A phone number (typically referred to as CLID or calling line ID).
 This is the Public Switched Telephone Number (PSTN) presented as the identification of the caller.

-- A Calling party name (typically referred to as CNAM), which can be up to 15 characters in length.
+- A Calling party name (typically referred to as CNAM).

 The caller ID functionality is available to all Phone System users regardless of PSTN connectivity option: